Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 But not too much!
 Prime Day specializes in lightning deals that last for a very short time, so it’s a “keep the webpage open all day” kind of activity.
 Check throughout the week for a good deal on TVs and more.
 As you shop, remember to go for a TV that provides a rich sound experience.
 You can get some great suggestions on our best sounding TV page.

 The New Year and the following couple of months are generally great for buying a TV: The holiday rush of buyers has largely died down, but companies are still interested in selling – especially when it comes to their most impressive TVs.
 If you feel that this is the year to buy a new TV, keep looking out for the best deals.

 The reason is partly that of the Super Bowl, which gets everyone thinking about the best way to view sports, and partly a growing need to make room for new products.
 Unfortunately, January and February aren’t necessarily the best time to find a deal, which is why we suggest you start looking during Black Friday.

 Buying in the store has one big advantage for getting a big TV – you get to see it in person, which can help when making a final decision much easier.
 There’s something about seeing the picture quality of a TV in a major retailer’s store that’s different than online shopping.

 You can also take it home immediately (make sure you have enough room in your vehicle or are willing to pay extra for local shipping).

 However, there are also a couple of unique challenges when visiting the store.
 Yes, you have to get up early and wait in a long line filled with other impatient people, but keep in mind that any individual local store can only hold so much inventory, which means that the “first come, first serve” nature of the deals is particularly important.

-Yes, the holidays are also a good time to look in-store for deals…preferably after the Black Friday rush has died well away.
+Yes, the holiday season is also a good time to look in-store for holiday sales…preferably after the Black Friday rush has died well away.

 While the best deals are probably on Black Friday, other great deals continue through New Years.